 What other areas are important in your development?

-Sentiment analysis.
 If we couple all of the above to a positive or negative rating, the summed information becomes very powerful.
-Let's cross-reference data from statements, for example, with a certain person's stock investments and find the positive or negative sentiment and trend of a listed stock.
-The words or deeds of certain people can have a very high relevance in the stock markets.
+Let's cross-reference data from statements, for example, with a certain person's stock investments, and find the positive or negative sentiment and trend of a listed stock.
+The words or deeds of certain people can have very high relevance in the stock markets.

-We are going to witness a new form of intelligence, relationships and behavior, new intelligences and insights, at a speed and scale that until now was neither possible nor accessible to us, simply because we could neither read enough nor find the deep relationships.
+We are going to witness a new form of intelligence, relationships, and behavior, new intelligence and insights, at a speed and scale that until now was neither possible nor accessible to us, simply because we could neither read enough nor find the deep relationships.